 - Pure maple syrup: My go-to liquid sweetener, together with the coconut sugar, also deepens the flavor of these spiced pumpkin cupcakes.

 - Olive oil: You can use any neutral oil here.
 The oil helps the cupcakes feel fluffy and springy to the touch, I’ve made the cupcakes without oil as well and they work just fine, they just aren’t quite as moist and bouncy and can be a little dry!

-- Vegan buttermilk: I like to use soy milk but you can opt for any plant-based milk of your choice here.
+- Vegan buttermilk: I like to use soy milk as it works best for homemade buttermilk.
 This becomes the base of the vegan “buttermilk” when mixed with apple cider vinegar.

 - Vanilla and sea salt: These ingredients enhance and add more flavor to the cupcakes.
 You can swap the vanilla out for half a teaspoon of vanilla bean paste.

 - Milled flaxseed: Flax is mixed with water to become a “flax egg” and acts as an egg replacer, binding the ingredients together.

 - Plain flour: I use all-purpose flour for this recipe.
 You can also use all-purpose and wholemeal flour in a 2:1 ratio for this recipe if you want to make these cupcakes more on the muffin scale, and a little more wholesome!